How to improve the management of H2S in biogas production

 Precise measuring of hydrogen sulfide in biogas and liquid

-With the groundbreaking SulfiLoggerTM (industrial microelectrochemical) sensor it is now possible to precisely manage the levels of H2S in the biogas production.
+With the groundbreaking SulfiLoggerTM sensor it is now possible to precisely manage the levels of H2S in the biogas production process.
 The sensor measures directly in the gas and can withstand extreme environments with high levels of H2S as well as anoxic and wet conditions.
-It continuously measures the levels of H2S and provides real-time data, which gives you a complete overview of the presence of H2S at any given time.
+It continuously measures the levels of H2S and provides real-time data, giving you a complete overview of the presence of H2S at any given time.

 More precise chemical dosing with the data from the SulfiLoggerTM sensor: